 - deal with author queries as part of the copy-editorial process

 How does the course work?

-Author Queries has four units.
+An editor's guide to author queries has four units.
 Across the four units there are 8 exercises each having a model answer and commentary for self-assessment.

 How to enrol

 To enrol, you need to click on the Add to Cart button on this page.
 You will be asked to register (if you have not already done so).
 You will, at that point, be asked to pay by credit/debit card.